Fergarram/research-vault/🗂 OS Research/📁 Projects/🪴 suna.garden.md

 As of Feb 29, 2024, this project was a lab for a lot of experimentation for everything canvas related.
 I even explored topics like [[📝 CRDTs]] and [[📝 Data Persistence]] in general.

-But after working on the [[🔬 HTML as the static canvas format]] experiment, I feel the need to change and maybe even commit to a final intent for this project or product:
+But after working on the [[🔬 HTML as the static canvas format]] experiment, I changed the way that this site is used.

-"suna.garden" is a tool for creating web rooms or canvas web docs.

-Specifically, it allows users to:
-- Use are.na blocks as content cards
-- Customize the room's wallpaper, metadata, etc.
-- Export html files to do whatev the fuck you want.
-- Upload directly to are.na channels as html file.

----

-I want to make `suna.garden/logs` a blog/feed page that shows my activity:
-- Relevant updates on obscurity.wiki
-- Blocks added on relevant are.na channels
-- Communication about its progress and development such as announcements or just thoughts.
+Now (Wed 26 Jun 2024) it's used as a way to browse html room files.
+The suna.garden points to a cloudflare worker that takes the url slug to fetch an are.na channel.
+It takes the channel's most recent block, if the block is an html it will render it.
+For private channels the client html can send a cookie with the auth token.

+It even has a [404 page](https://www.suna.garden/this-room-doesnt-exist).

+Setting the domain this way has been a great tool for my own needs.
+I'm able to organize notes in different rooms while keeping a history of all uploaded versions of each room.
+It also informs what I'll need for rooom.online in terms of the backend.

+Overall it allows me and others to see the progress and evolution of [[💡 Web Rooms]].